Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20181007.md

 _One or two sentences describing high level project status and progress._

+The initial prototype is progressing well; all Sprint 1 stories have been completed in first draft (some adjustments to the input parameters might still be necessary).
+The app is functional after Sprint 1, and is starting to show the basic framework needed for the lane detection feature.

 Goals for Week 6 of class:
+* Plan Sprint 2: determine which issues in the backlog to tackle and make assignments
+* Start working on Sprint 2 tasks

 ### Last week&#39;s activities by team member: